 Our current work is to support the completion of Great Lake to Lake Trail Route #1 from South Haven to Port Huron.
 Plans are in place to open the trail by the fall of 2019.
 With a generous financial commitment from philanthropist Mike Levine, wayfinding, signage along the route (trailhead and trailside facilities, signage, kiosks, and maps) and gap connections are in the works for select portions of the trail that can be applied to the overall trail way finding.
 Additional funding is necessary to take the wayfinding work across the entire trail.

-Continued focus on wayfinding, and marketing, including historic interpretation and interpretive displays, Great Lake to Lake Trails website, and event planning for the inaugural ride for fall of 2019.
+Continued focus on wayfinding, and marketing, including historic interpretation and interpretive displays, Great Lake to Lake Trails website, and an inaugural ride on Route #1 in September 2019.